Believe it or not, but, your first year as a financial advisor will define the trajectory of your entire career.

 If you struggle to pass these exams, it may be a good sign that this career path isn’t meant for you.

-To help yourself hit the ground running, it’s a good idea to have your initial markets sized up with an eye on your future markets.
-Rather than spending your first six months floundering as a financial advisor, you can take control.
+To hit the ground running, it’s a good idea to have your initial markets sized up with an eye on your future market.
+Since these are going to be the people you first reach out to in your career, it’s important to really ponder this aspect to avoid floundering in your first six months.
+These markets include:

-- Your Natural Market is Your Initial Market: Your natural market is just that, natural.
-These are people you already know – this can be your friends and family, for example.
-While some people feel hesitation in this area, leveraging this market can help you build confidence in sharing your firm’s processes, especially in those first six months as you’re navigating the learning curve of the industry.
+- Your Natural/Initial Market: Your natural market is just that, natural.
+These are people you already know – they can be your friends and family, for example.
+While some people feel hesitant in this area, leveraging this market can help you build confidence in sharing your firm’s processes, especially in those first six months as you’re navigating the learning curve of the industry.

 If you believe in your chosen firm’s planning processes, you can feel confident in sharing all the ways they can benefit from working with you.